Thursday, August 7, 2025

 Fire in the Adirondacks: It has Happened Before - Can it Happen Again?
 Conference Schedule:

-PRE-CONFERENCE: guests are encouraged to arrive when the Center opens at 10 am to explore trails, exhibits and a Creature Feature at 11 am.
+PRE-CONFERENCE: guests are encouraged to arrive when the Center opens at 10 am to explore trails, exhibits and programs.
 Conference registration includes general admission.

 - Highlights include Wild Walk, Climate Solutions, Raquette River Roll (newly expanded!), Forest Music, Patrick Dougherty’s Stickwork, Birdly, and animal ambassadors that call The Wild Center home